 EWA LS-25 loudspeaker cable

-The conductors, working in tandem with the unique insulation and internal construction of this cable, give a genuine insight into the EWA cable system concept: cables that suppress common mode noise and perform in an exemplary manner with regards to non-linear phase distortion.
+The conductors, in combination with the unique insulation and internal construction of this cable, give genuine insight to the listener of the EWA cable system concept: cables that suppress common mode noise and perform in an exemplary manner with regards to non-linear phase distortion.

 All audio components distort phase to some degree.
-But it is non-linear distortion - phase angles that change as the frequency and/or amplitude changes that EWA address as it is noticeable.
-Static phase changes are all but inaudible to most.
-EWA LS-25 was the first cable to effectively address this issue, and it caused excitement when the results were first heard.
+But it is non-linear distortion - phase angles that change as the frequency and/or amplitude changes that EWA address as we believe it is noticeable, while static phase changes are all but inaudible to most.
+EWA LS-25 was the first cable to effectively address this issue, and it caused genuine excitement when the results were first heard.

 LS-40 and LS-80 are both based upon this amazing concept, featuring even more outstanding conductors and much stronger mutual magnetic coupling.
 LS-25 misses out to it's bigger brothers only in terms of absolute bass depth and quantity, making it a superb, no compromise choice for monitor, stand-mounted and single driver loudspeakers.